fkr4eng/stafo/data/prompt01_template.md

 ## Complex Formalized Statements

 Complex Formalized Statements consists of multiple lines which correspond to one list item of the current level followed at least one sub-list.
 The sub-list can consist of Simple Formalized Statements or Complex Formalized Statements.
 Thus, a Complex Formalized Statement contains lines with at least two indentation levels.

+It might be possible that there is not enough infomation to completely generate all aspects of a Complex Fomalized Statement.
+Please do as best as you can and explain doubts and problems via comments.

 The following Complex Formalized Statements are allowed:

-- There is an equivalence statement:
-    - full source code: <arg1>.
-    - // the assertion is the part before "if and only if"
-    - source code of assertion: <arg1>.
-    - // the premise is the part after "if and only if"
-    - source code of premise: <arg2>.

 - There is an equation:
     - full source code: <arg1>.
-    - left hand side: <arg2>.
+    - source code of left hand side: <arg2>.
-    - right hand side: <arg3>.
+    - source code of right hand side: <arg3>.
+    - formalized left hand side:
+        - <statement1>
+    - formalized right hand side: <arg2>.
+        - <statement2>

+- // This Complex Formalized Statement serves to model parts of the text which update (e.g. generalize) earlier statements
 - Amend definition of <arg1>:
     - replace <arg1> by <arg2>